 Until all of our remaining assets have been distributed to our stockholders or a liquidating trust and the liquidation is complete, we will continue to be subject to U.S. federal income tax on our income, if any, such as interest income.
 We will recognize gain or loss, if any, upon the sale of any assets held directly by us in connection with our Dissolution in an amount equal to the difference between (1) the fair market value of the consideration received for each asset sold and (2) our adjusted tax basis in the asset sold.
 We should not recognize any gain or loss upon the distribution of cash to our stockholders as part of the proposed Dissolution.
 We currently do not anticipate making distributions of property other than cash to stockholders as part of the proposed Dissolution.
-If we do make a liquidating distribution to our stockholders of property other than cash, we generally will recognize gain or loss upon the distribution.
+If we do make a liquidating distribution to our stockholders of property other than cash, we generally will recognize gain or loss upon the distribution of the property as if the property were sold to our stockholders for its fair market value on the date of the distribution.
 Any tax liability resulting from the proposed Dissolution will reduce the cash available for distribution to our stockholders.